Omni Calculator logo

 Estimated Energy RequirementEER formulaHow to calculate EER? — EER calculatorEER nutritionFAQs

-EER calculator (Estimated Energy Requirement calculator) estimates the average dietary energy intake need to maintain energy balance in healthy, normal-weight individuals.
+EER calculator (Estimated Energy Requirement calculator) estimates the average dietary energy intake needed to maintain energy balance in healthy, normal-weight individuals.

-In other words - this tool, similarly as TDEE calculations and the maintenance calorie calculator, will tell you how many calories you can eat each day to maintain your current weight.
-Read on to find the EER formula, and learn about EER nutrition!
+In other words — this tool, similar to TDEE calculations and the maintenance calorie calculator, will tell you how many calories you can eat each day to maintain your current weight.
+Read on to find the EER formula and learn about EER nutrition!

 Estimated Energy Requirement